 In line with its commitment to the art of our time, in recent years the Fundación María Cristina Masaveu Peterson has launched a line of work related to urban art.
 Envisioned as both patronage and collecting, all the pieces included in this initiative become part of the Foundation’s collection.

 As a reflection of this urban art initiative, in October 2021 the institution is opening a new space devoted to street art in its Madrid headquarters, where rotating shows of the projects undertaken and the latest acquisitions will be displayed.
-Throughout it, visitors will discover the works of internationally renowned artists like Banksy, Keith Haring, Queen Andrea and Vhils, along with celebrated or up-and-coming Spanish artists such as Mario Mankey, Muelle, Sabek and Albert Pinya.
+Throughout it, visitors will discover the works of internationally renowned artists like Banksy, Keith Haring and Vhils, along with celebrated or up-and-coming Spanish artists such as Mario Mankey, El Muelle, Sabek, Edgar Plans, Ana Barriga o Albert Pinya.

 These pieces are joined by four projects by El Rey de la Ruina, Estudio Pedrita, Juan Díaz-Faes and Queen Andrea promoted under the Foundation’s patronage.
 The latter two were specifically designed for this space and are sure to impact viewers.